Summary: Are you thinking of refinancing your Washington State home? If so, 2020 may be a great time to do so. Read on to find out why.

 Rising Prices Boost Equity for Homeowners

-According to the real estate information website Zillow, the median home price for Washington State rose by more than 11% over the last 12 months (August 2016 – August 2017).
-The company’s economists expect prices to continue rising over the next year, though they might slow down a bit.
+According to the real estate information website Zillow, the median home price for Washington State rose by 5.1% over the last 12 months, as already mentioned, to $393,800 The company’s economists expect prices to continue rising over the next year, though they might slow down a bit.

 The bottom line is that most homeowners across Washington State have significantly more equity in their homes today than they did a couple of years ago.
 As a result, an increased number of homeowners are entering the “window” where mortgage refinancing makes good financial sense.